 - Untreated insulin resistance.
 Affecting energy, sleep, and mood.

-- Autoimmune disease (especially Hashimoto's, lupus, celiac).
+- Autoimmune disease (particularly Hashimoto's, lupus, celiac).

 - Post-viral syndromes including long COVID and post-EBV.